A Good Life in the Market

 Economic Justice and Natural Law

-Gary Chartier elaborates a particular version of economic justice rooted in the natural law tradition, explaining how it is relevant to economic issues and developing natural law accounts of property, work, and economic security.
-He examines a range of case studies related to ownership, production, distribution, and consumption, using natural law theory as a basis for staking positions on a number of contested issues related to economic life and highlighting the potentially progressive and emancipatory dimension of natural law theory.
+This book elaborates an account of economic justice rooted in the natural law tradition, explaining its relevance to economic issues and developing natural law accounts of property, work, and economic security.
+Gary Chartier effectively uses a natural law perspective to illuminate a range of issues related to ownership, production, distribution, and consumption.